-The penalty for non-compliance with a BCN is an offence punishable on summary conviction to a fine not exceeding level 3 on the standard scale.
+The penalty for non-compliance with a BCN is an offence punishable on summary conviction to a fine.

 Injunction

 Where the authority deems it expedient to restrain any actual or anticipated breach of planning control it may apply to either the High Court or the County Court for an injunction.
 Such an application can be made whether or not the local planning authority has exercised, or proposes to exercise, any of its other powers to enforce planning control.